 For lessee skids that are designed and constructed at the lessee's facility, local and national construction codes should be followed.
-All drawings and calculations must be stamped by an Engineer of Record in the appropriate discipline where appropriate.
+In some cases, the ITC may request a professional engineer stamped drawing to ensure the system design meets pertinent codes.
 For example, if a hazardous area classification exists, the determination of the boundaries must be stamped by a qualified Professional Engineer.
 If a multi-story piece of equipment is to be erected, stamped drawings by a qualified Professional Structural Engineer are required.